-HBOM uncertainty (68% significance interval) is applied instead of statistic uncertainty due to their correlation.
-Several systematic uncertainties are applied as well.
 Uncertainties from bad material modeling and contribution of non-primary particles are propagated by modification of track weights.

-As non-closure still persists for some distributions, this difference between truth and hbom level from Pythia 8 A2 is taken as a correction and also as a systematic uncertainty.
+As non-closure still persists for some distributions, this difference between truth and hbom level from Pythia8 A2 ND is taken as a correction and also as a systematic uncertainty.
 The choice to use one certain MC is justified by the fact that HBOM method is MC independent.
-The non-closure correction and uncertainty is applied for distributions plotted as function of p{T}^{lead} only in first bins Fig. 4.2 where it reaches maximum of 2% for most of the distributions except in transverse diff region where is the non-closure highest around 20 %.
-For distributions plotted as a function of $|\Delta \phi|$ is the difference below 0.5 % for all bins.
+The non-closure correction and uncertainty is applied for distributions plotted as function of p_T^{lead} only in first bins Fig. 4.2 where it reaches maximum of 2% for most of the distributions except in transverse diff region where is the non-closure highest around 20 %.
+For distributions plotted as a function of $|\Delta \phi|$ Fig. 4.4 is the difference below 0.5 % for all bins.
 Taken uncertainties for these azimuthal distributions were smoothed.
 Distributions with respect to n{ch} have manually setup non-closure band due to existence of few bins without nc correction embodied inside the multiplicity range.
 Except for transverse diff region where the threshold of mentioned non-closure band was setup on 1 % have all regions default 0.5% as non-closure.
-Following systematic was also included in these multiplicity bands.

 The number of HBOM iteration is by default 6 with parameterization by second polynomial degree.
-Behavior of all observables with different default setup was studied and will be provided in upcoming note [11].
+Behavior of all observables with different default setup was studied and is also provided in the support note [15].
 Some examples are in Fig. 5.1.
 The difference is significant in the first bins for all p_T^{lead} distributions.
 The same method as in previous case is applied for distributions plotted as a function of $|\Delta \phi|$.
+Contribution of iteration systematic uncertainty to n{ch} distribution is included in non-closure bands mentioned above.

-Example of combination of all used systematic is in Fig. 5.2 and 5.3.
+Examples of combinations of all used systematic uncertainties are presented in Fig. 5.2 and 5.3.

-Fig. 5.1: 4 HBOM iteration with 2nd polynomial parametrization and 6 iteration with 3rd polynomial parametrization compared to default 6 iteration and 2nd polynomial parametrization. Σ p_T with respect to p_T^{lead} in transverse max on the right and with respect to $|\Delta \phi|$ on the left.
+Fig. 5.1: 4 HBOM iteration with 2nd polynomial parametrization and 6 iteration with 3rd polynomial parametrization compared to default 6 iteration and 2nd polynomial parametrization. Σp_T with respect to p_T^{lead} in transverse max on the left and with respect to $|\Delta \phi|$ on the right.

-Fig. 5.2: Combination of all used systematic uncertainties for mean p_T plotted as a function of N{ch} in transverse min region on the left, where the iteration systematic is included in the non-closure band, and Σ p_T as a function of $|\Delta \phi|$ on the right.
+Fig. 5.2: Combination of all used systematic uncertainties for mean p_T plotted as a function of N{ch} in transverse min region on the left, where the iteration systematic is included in the non-closure band, and Σp_T as a function of $|\Delta \phi|$ on the right.

-Fig. 5.3: Combination of all used systematic uncertainties for Σ p_T in the toward region on the right and N{ch} in the away region on the left both plotted as functions of p_T^{lead}.
+Fig. 5.3: Combination of all used systematic uncertainties for Σp_T in the toward region on the left and N{ch} in the away region on the right both plotted as functions of p_T^{lead} .